Get Ready for a Growth Sector Career

 While your course choice should reflect your interests, passions, experience and skills, you might also want to consider a course that can help you secure employment in a sector that is likely to be hiring when you finish your studies.
-In this blog, we take a look at some of the sectors which are likely to see continued growth over the next couple of years.
+We've taken a look at some of the sectors which are likely to see continued growth over the next couple of years.

 If you want to get started in a career in education, take a look at our Childhood Practice courses that can help you get there.